holehouse-lab/PIMMS/README.md

 Assuming the packages above installed correctly, the next step is to actually install PIMMS.

-To do this, take the `pimms-0.1.35.tar.gz` archive you unpacked to access this file and run
+To do this, take the `pimms-xxxx.tar.gz` archive you unpacked to access this file and run

+	pip install pimms-0.xxx.tar.gz

+e.g.

-	pip install pimms-0.1.35.tar.gz
+	pip install pimms-0.1.36.tar.gz

 This _should_ just work!